Ptyg/FileWordFinder/README.md

 # FileWordFinder

-Well, this is my first "normal" attempt in creating git project.
-Yay!

 ## What is here?

-Here is my project, which was recommended to me by a friend and i think it`s going to be very useful.

-It can help you find words in .txt and objects in .xml.
-All you need to do is select a directory.
-Also, I want to add a feature that will find something in .html files, but I can't decide what it will be.
+Here is my project which helps to find word in txt files and objects where this word is found in xml files.
+All you need to do is specify the path to the directory with the files.

-Moreover, it can simply display the files and their number.
+## Source of ideas

+My problem was that I needed to find a word in a text file and object where the word in it in xml file, but I was too lazy to open each file and search with ctrl+f.
+So I made this program that allows you to view each file in a directory and show which file the word is in, the file path and line number.

+## Functionality

+So, to work with this programm you need:
+1. Choose file type to work with (txt or xml)
+2. Choose working option (with subdirectories or without it)
+3. Enter a word

+That's all.
+Working with TXT, we will get a list showing
+- which file the word is in
+- the path to it
+- on which line

+Working with XML we will get other list showing
+- which file the word is in
+- the path to it
+- object path to the word
+- on which line